-(1) TheA waiver request made at or prior to pre-application or Application must establish howthat the need for the waiver was bothis not reasonably foreseeable and was not preventable bywithin the control of the Applicant.
+- (1) A waiver request made at or prior to pre-application or Application must establish that the need for the waiver is not within the control of the Applicant.
 In applicable circumstances, this may include limitations of local building or zoning codes, limitations of existing building structural elements for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments, required amenities or design elements in buildings designated as historic structures that would conflict with retaining the historic nature of the building(s), or provisions of the design element or amenity that would not benefit the tenants due to limitations of the existing layout or design of the units for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments.
 A recommendation for a waiver may be subject to the Applicant's provision of alternative design elements or amenities of a similar nature or that serve a similar purpose.
-Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered to satisfy this paragraph as such waiver request would be either or both foreseeable and preventable within the Applicant's control.

-(2) The waiver request must establish how, by granting the waiver, it better serves the policies and purposes articulated in Tex.
-Gov't Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, (which are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program) than not granting the waiver.

-(3) The Board may not grant a waiver to provide directly or implicitly any forward commitments or any waiver that is prohibited by statute (i.e., statutory requirements may not be waived).to waive any requirement contained in statute.
-The Board may grant a waiver that is in response to a natural, federally declared disaster that occurs after the adoption of the multifamily rules Qualified Allocation Plan to the extent authorized by a governor declared disaster proclamation suspending regulatory requirements.
+Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered to satisfy this paragraph as such waiver request would be within the Applicant's control. - (2) The waiver request must establish how, by granting the waiver, it better serves the policies and purposes articulated in Tex.
+Gov't Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, (which are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program) than not granting the waiver. - (3) The Board may not grant a waiver to provide directly or implicitly any forward commitments or to waive any requirement contained in statute.
+The Board may grant a waiver that is in response to a natural, federally declared disaster that occurs after the adoption of the Qualified Allocation Plan to the extent authorized by a governor declared disaster proclamation suspending regulatory requirements.